-The Board requires a verification letter from the prerequisite training program director verifying completion of all training requirements, including the chief year, sufficient to qualify for certification by the specific ABMS surgical specialty board.
-Residents should notify the Board Office when prerequisite training is completed.
+The Board requires a verification letter from the prerequisite training program director verifying completion of all training requirements, including the chief year, sufficient to qualify for certification by the specific ABMS surgical specialty board or the ABOMS.
+Residents should notify the ABPS Office when prerequisite training is completed.